winniec9153/sep11-freedom-project/blog/entry02.md

   cat.debug = mouse.pressing();
 }
 ```
-So overall, all these learning experiences will help me create a foundation for my budgeting games, such as the background colors and images being added to make it look more appealing.
+So overall, all these learning experiences will help me create a foundation for my budgeting games.
+Knowing how to add background colors, images, and interactive spirtes  will make it look more appealing and engaging to the users.

 ### Engineering Design Process: